• Skip to primary navigation

 • Place the bowl over a saucepan of gently simmering water to make a double boiler.
 Stir gently until the chocolate has melted.
 Alternatively, put it in the microwave in very short bursts, stirring each time until melted.

-• Stir in half of the Smarties and quickly transfer the mixture to your lined tin.
-Press it down into place.
+• Remove the pan from the heat and stir in half of the Smarties.
+Quickly transfer the mixture to your lined tin and press it down into place.

 • While the fudge is still wet, add the rest of the Smarties on top and gently press them in.